Sarkaris/ResumeX/README.md

 ## 📜 License

-Distributed under the MIT License.
+Will be Distributed under the MIT License.
 See `LICENSE` for more information.

 ---

 ## 📬 Contact

-Your Name - Niranjan Kulkarni
+Made in India with ♥️ by Niranjan Kulkarni and Shivam Patil.

 Project Link: https://resume-x-orcin.vercel.app/